Criminal Law · June 2026

 Family Law · September 2025

-The Protection of Women from Domestic Violence Act, 2005 provides civil remedies — protection orders, residence orders, and monetary relief — to women facing domestic abuse, separate from and complementary to criminal law remedies.
+The Protection of Women from Domestic Violence Act, 2005 provides civil remedies — protection orders, residence orders, and monetary relief — separate from and complementary to criminal law remedies.

 By Shubham Ojha, BA LL.B., LL.M., ICWA (Foundation)